kastleghost/simplebot/README.md

 # Simplebot
-This is a simple Discord bot using free-tier aws services.
+This is a simple introductory Discord bot leveraging AWS free-tier services.

 # To get started:
 ## Pre-reqs: